 The overall construction is lightweight and will feel as if an almost paper-type material is attached to your body on your runs.
 The materials on are not only light but also soft and stretchy.
 This means it is also flexible in use and comfortable.

 Many vests may be made out of ventilated material, but also come with rigid side straps that are just too tight for a fit and squeeze the wearer.
 However, with Nathan VaporKrark, they do not rub the ribcage or sandwich in the wearer.
 This is because of the straps construction and the fact that they can be easily loosened or tightened.

 The vest itself is also designed with comfort as it is made out of very lightweight material with zip pockets to hold items such as smartphones.
 There are also ventilation shafts on the material in places such as the shoulder straps to keep it cool.
 And to top it off, the vest has side adjustment straps to tighten the vest and keep it in a closer and more comfortable fit.

 You can read more about Nathan's patented hydration bladders from its Amazon listing.
 Some of its listed features include high-flow bite valves, easy-fill openings and quick-release hoses for convenient cleaning.
-It is a nice thing to have in order to keep hydrated and cool on a long run.
+It is a nice thing to have in order to keep hydrated and cool in the long run.